Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Scanpath Prediction} To provide a comprehensive overview of gaze prediction, we discuss the scanpath prediction referring to the sequence of gaze points in a given virtual environment.
-Unlike gaze prediction techniques that forecast individual samples, scanpath prediction involves predicting the sequence of gaze points as a whole, thereby allowing for the estimation of complete human attention on a given scene.
-While these two concepts are related, they serve different purposes and require different types of models and algorithms for prediction.
-To this end, Assens et al.~\cite{assens2017saltinet} proposed SaltiNet, a deep CNN trained first to generate saliency volumes that capture temporal information, and then the scanpath is sampled from the saliency volumes.
-In another work, Assens et al.~\cite{Assens_2018_ECCV_Workshops} designed a novel GAN model, called PathGAN, that employs a convolutional-recurrent architecture for both the encoder and decoder in order to predict scanpath.
-Recently, Martin et al.~\cite{martin2022scangan360} introduced another GAN-based scanpath prediction model, ScanGAN360, which deploys a novel GAN objective function based on dynamic time warping.
-Unlike the ScanGAN360, Zhu et al.~\cite{zhu2018prediction} suggested generating scanpaths by building a graph from a saliency map.
-The saliency map is first binarized and clustered into centers.
+To this end, \cite{assens2017saltinet} proposed SaltiNet, a deep CNN trained first to generate saliency volumes that capture temporal information, and then the scanpath is sampled from the saliency volumes.
+In another work, \cite{Assens_2018_ECCV_Workshops} designed a novel GAN model, PathGAN, that employs a convolutional-recurrent architecture for both the encoder and decoder to predict scanpath.
+Recently, \cite{martin2022scangan360} introduced another GAN-based scanpath prediction model, ScanGAN360, which deploys a novel GAN objective function based on dynamic time warping.
+Unlike the ScanGAN360 \cite{zhu2018prediction}, which suggested generating scanpaths by building a graph from a saliency map, the saliency map is first binarized and clustered into centers.
 Then, a weighted graph is created with the cluster centers as nodes, and a scanpath can be generated from the graph.

+\paragraph{Saliency Map Estimation} A saliency map, also known as a heat map or attention map, is a visual representation of eye-gaze data on an image or a scene.
+It serves as a visualization that highlights the regions that attract the most attention from humans.
+Figure~\ref{fig:saliency_example} illustrates a saliency map, showing the distribution of human attention.
+Saliency maps lay the foundation for numerous gaze-based VR applications.

+Several approaches exist in the literature for estimating and generating saliency maps. \cite{John_360Saliency_aivr18} benchmarked four different methods for saliency map generation in VR, and suggested utilizing the modified Gaussian kernel~\cite{upenik2017simple} with a scale of 5\% for $360^{\circ}$ saliency map generation due to ease of implementation. \cite{model_based_realtime_vis_3dheatmaps_ETRA16}'s approach addresses challenges such as changing perspectives, dynamically moving objects, and depth of fixations in generating saliency maps for 3D environments.
+The authors aggregated user gaze data and utilized textures to represent the distribution of visual attention at the object level.
+Their method offers high-quality saliency maps for multi-perspective eye-tracking recordings.